 Tencent says WeChat will struggle to attract new US users while White House, courts spar over ban

-Tencent, in a statement filed at Hong Kong's stock exchange late on Sunday, said it has been evaluating the potential impact of a ban since the U.S. Department of Commerce on Friday issued an order to block WeChat downloads on national security grounds.
+Tencent, in a statement filed at Hong Kong's stock exchange late on Sunday (Sep 20), said it has been evaluating the potential impact of a ban since the US Department of Commerce on Friday issued an order to block WeChat downloads on national security grounds.

-It also said routine updates of the app for existing U.S. users may be negatively affected should Apple Inc and Alphabet Inc's Google remove WeChat from their stores.
+It also said routine updates of the app for existing US users may be negatively affected should Apple and Google remove WeChat from their stores.

 WeChat has a relatively small user base in the United States compared with in China, where the app is ubiquitous.

-On Sunday, U.S. Magistrate Judge Laurel Beeler said a challenge to the proposed ban has "shown serious questions going to the merits of the First Amendment claim" so "the balance of hardships tips in the plaintiffs' favor".
+On Sunday, US Magistrate Judge Laurel Beeler said a challenge to the proposed ban has "shown serious questions going to the merits of the First Amendment claim" so "the balance of hardships tips in the plaintiffs' favour".